tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/最佳实践/auto.offset.reset 最佳实践_intl_en.md

     }

     /**
-     * Get the earliest and latest offsets of the topic
+     * Get the earliest and nearest offsets of the topic
      * @param consumer
      * @param topicStr
      * @param beginOrEnd true begin; false end